Skip to Content

 When are sweet potato slips ready to plant

-You can put slips into their containers as soon as a root system appears.
-Keep them warm and under lights until it is warm enough to transplant them into their final growing spaces.
+You can put slips into their containers when a root system appears.
+Keep them under lights until warm enough to transplant them into their final growing spaces.
 This could be sped up if your greenhouse or high tunnel is heated.

 sweet potato slips